NotGyro/Gestalt/doc/notes.md

 All of this is for later, the representation inside the program is more important right now.

+World layer exists as a file format / loader concept, but, mostly, not as an in-engine concept - not until we want modders to make their own world-parallel layers from a scripting language, that is.
+We need a low-overhead way of specifying "extra" world layers, optional ones, for runtime-created world layers. i.e. it doesn't need to exist in the schema.
+I guess modders could also ask for required world layers but I'm going to just guess right now that it would probably not be so performant and be a pain to implement.

 Lighting: For future reference
 -----
 3D chunks in Minecraft clones generally have the one major hurdle of global light / sunlight.